Women picking tea working in field Coonoor, Tamil Nadu

 Nestled in the Nilgiri Hills in Tamil Nadu, Coonoor is what I expected Munnar to be – charming, tranquil, and real.
 Often sidelined by its neighbour and described in travel guides as “the gateway to Ooty”, Coonoor is worth more than that, and I’m going to show you.

-A Brief history of Coonoor
+A Brief History of Coonoor

 Originally inhabited by indigenous tribes of the Nilgiris, it was first mentioned as a European settlement in 1834.
 When it came under British influence in the 19th century, tea plantations were established, and later (in 1908), the Nilgiri Mountain Railway was constructed, boosting the town’s popularity.
 Alongside its neighbour Ooty, Coonoor became a popular holiday destination for the British escaping the coast’s heat.

-How to Get to Coonoor
+How to Get to Coonoor, Tamil Nadu

+Aside from the famous toy railway station, Coonoor doesn’t have a railway station.
+The closest international airport is Coimbatore, and the closest well-connected train station is Mettupalayam.
 You can take the train to Mettupalayam Station and then jump on the iconic Nilgiri Mountain Railway to Coonoor.
 But be aware that tickets must be booked in advance using the Ixigo app or Make My Trip.

 Or alternatively, if you’re not too bothered about the train, catch the bus from Coimbatore.
 You’ll need to go to the Mettupalayam Bus Stand, and from there, there are regular buses to Coonoor or Ooty.
-In Jan 2024, I paid 57 INR for the bus from Coimbatore to Coonoor, and the journey took 2.5 hours.

-To travel from Mysore or Bangalore to Coonoor, regular buses are heading to Ooty.
+To travel from Mysore or Bangalore to Coonoor, regular buses head to Ooty.
 It takes around 5.5 hours, depending on traffic.
-From Ooty, you can catch the public bus to Coonoor for 20 INR or travel on the Nilgiri Mountain Railway (although I’ve heard that this part of the journey from Ooty to Coonoor isn’t as spectacular as Coonoor to Mettupalayam).
-To book any buses in advance in India, use the Redbus App.
+From Ooty, you can catch the public bus to Coonoor for 20 INR or travel on the Nilgiri Mountain Railway (although I’ve heard that this part of the journey from Ooty to Coonoor isn’t as spectacular as Coonoor to Mettupalayam)

 Getting around Coonoor